 Canadian midfielder Desiree Scott transfers from NWSL to English Women’s Super League

-Posted on 14 February 2014 in ↳ National Women's Soccer League
+Posted on 14 February 2014 in Around the Soccer World

 Canada Soccer and the National Women’s Soccer League (NWSL) announced today that Canadian National Women’s Team midfielder Desiree Scott has been transferred to Notts County Ladies of The FA Women’s Super League in England.